csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 intermediate CA certificate caching and updating mechanisms.
 Some options for such mechanisms are discussed in {{TLS-SUPPRESS}}.

-EDNOTE: One additional option could be to use the TLS extension defined in {{?RFC7924}} to include the chain fingerprint so the peer can confirm that he does not need to send the chain because the peer asking for suppression has the correct chain to validate the server.
+EDNOTE: One additional option could be to use a TLS extension like the one defined in {{?RFC7924}} to include the chain fingerprint so the peer can confirm that he does not need to send the chain because the peer asking for suppression has the correct chain to validate the server.
 That could prevent inadvertent mistakes where the client thinks it has the intermediates to validate the server, but what it has is wrong.
+Alternatively we could HMAC the chain to make it indistinguisable.
+The shortcoming is that both of these methods could be used as a cookie.

 ## Client